 The convection oven is a relatively recent invention, but it’s a great one.
 Unlike traditional ovens which cook food by surrounding it with heat, a convection oven circulates heat with the aid of a fan, allowing it to cook more thoroughly.
 Convection ovens cook faster than their conventional counterparts and can be combined with other methods (such as conduction and infrared cooking) in the same unit.

-If you’re interested in purchasing a convection oven, we invite you to look at the five top products in our matrix, above.
+If you’re interested in purchasing a convection oven, we invite you to look at the five top products in our product list above.
 Our selections reflect quality as well as value for your money.

 If you’d like to learn more about how to navigate the world of convection ovens, please continue reading this shopping guide.

 Convection ovens accommodate any oven-safe cookware with a safe temperature range between 100°F and 350°F. That variance allows you to roast, broil, steam, air dry, and dehydrate foods in a convection oven.
 Many ovens include several racks which can be stacked vertically to create even more cooking space.